 There may be times when a life crisis seems overwhelming and a person becomes seriously upset.
 Such events include suicide threats or attempts, physical abuse, sexual assault, and harassment.
 During these events it is important to recognize that the crisis does not have to be handled alone: there are resources available on and off campus for sensitive, supportive help.
 All threats or attempts to injure oneself or others should be considered as serious events that require intervention.
-This intervention will involve college counselors and other Student Affairs staff, and may include community referrals for more structured support and evaluation.
+This intervention will involve college counselors and other campus staff members, and may include community referrals for more structured support and evaluation.

-In an emergency call 911.
+In an emergency, call 911.

 Psychiatric Nurse Practitioner